 If Host Marriott were to fail to qualify for taxation as a REIT in any taxable year, and if the relief provisions were not to apply, Host Marriott would be subject to tax, including any applicable alternative minimum tax, on its taxable income at regular corporate rates.
 Distributions to shareholders in any year in which Host Marriott were to fail to qualify would not be deductible by Host Marriott nor would they be required to be made.
 As a result, Host Marriott's failure to qualify as a REIT would significantly reduce the cash available for distribution by Host Marriott to its shareholders and could materially reduce the value of its capital stock.
-In addition, if Host Marriott were to fail to qualify as a REIT, all distributions to shareholders would be taxable as ordinary income, to the extent of Host Marriott's current and accumulated E&P, although, subject to certain limitations of the Internal Revenue Code, corporate distributees may be eligible for the dividends received deduction with respect to these distributions.
+In addition, if Host Marriott were to fail to qualify as a REIT, all distributions to shareholders would be taxable as dividends, to the extent of Host Marriott's current and accumulated E&P, whether or not attributable to capital gains of Host Marriott.
+Subject to certain limitations of the Internal Revenue Code, corporate distributees may be eligible for the dividends received deduction with respect to these distributions and individual distributees may be eligible for the reduced rate of 15% or less on such dividends.
 Unless entitled to relief under specific statutory provisions, Host Marriott also would be disqualified from taxation as a REIT for the four taxable years following the year during which qualification was lost.
 It is not possible to state whether in all circumstances Host Marriott would be entitled to such statutory relief.